-- Development properties: Development of residential properties for sale - · Investment holding: Investment in quoted equity securities and office building
+- Development properties: Development of residential properties for sale - Investment property: Holding and management of office building

 Information regarding the results of each reportable segment is included below.
 Performance is measured based on segment gross profit, as included in the internal management reports that are reviewed by the Group's Board of Directors.
 Segment profit before tax is used to measure performance as management believes that such information is the most relevant in evaluating the results of certain segments relative to other entities that operate within these industries.